dirkwhoffmann/DeepDrill/docs/Tutorials/StillImages.md

 In this tutorial, you will learn how to create the DeepDrill cover image using the DeepDrill tool chain.

 It is assumed that DeepDrill has been successfully installed on your computer.
 The structure we are going to create is buried deep in the Mandelbrot set.
 To compute the image, we need to tell DeepDrill the location of the object.
 This is done by passing a location file (`.loc`) as a command line parameter.
-A predefined location file for the cover image is stored in the locations directory under `spider.loc`.
+A predefined location file for the cover image is stored in the `tutorial` directory under `spider.loc`.
 Before we continue, let's take a look at the contents of this file:
 ```
 [location]